jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

     ## `geom_smooth()` using method = 'loess' and formula 'y ~ x'

 ![](readme_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

+2. Compare LOESS and linear regression smoothing on small regions of data.

+    -   Add a smooth LOESS stat, without the standard error ribbon.
+    -   Add a smooth linear regression stat, again without the standard error ribbon.

 ``` r
 # Amend the plot to color by fcyl